nrjdalal/smart-registry/README.md

 ## What is Zero-Configuration?

-You can remove properties such as `registry dependencies`, `dependencies`, and `files` from your items in `registry.json`, or delete the entire `registry.json` file if not required.
+You can simplify your `registry.json` by removing properties like `registry dependencies`, `dependencies`, and `files`.
+If you don't need to add custom properties or extend default ones, you can even delete the `registry.json` file entirely.

-Manual maintenance of `registry.json` files can lead to errors due to missing dependencies or files. `Smart Registry` mitigates these risks by automating the detection and generation of the required `registry.json` and `r/<registry-item>.json` entries without these properties, making it easier to manage your registry.
+Manual maintenance of `registry.json` files can lead to errors due to missing dependencies or files. `Smart Registry` reduces these risks by automating the detection and generation of the necessary `registry.json` and `r/<registry-item>.json` entries, making registry management more efficient.

 ## Usage